-- 1. Important safety information regarding the placement of this device is provided on page 123.
-Please review it before proceeding. - Make sure that the power to any device that you connect to the installation has been turned off.
-You must unplug the power cords of any computers that have the Keyboard Power On function. - 3.
-Any installation that does not follow the instructions in this guide may be hazardous. - 4.
-The power source for this product is intended to be supplied by a power adapter only, not a DC mains.
+- 1. Important safety information regarding the placement of this device is provided on page 137.
+Please review it before proceeding. - 2.
+Make sure that the power to any device that you connect to the installation has been turned off.
+You must unplug the power cords of any computers that have the Keyboard Power On function. - Any installation that does not follow the instructions in this guide may be hazardous.